With so many things to do in Capitol Hill, you’ll never be bored

 If you want to add to your media collection at home, you’ll want to stop by Spin Cycle.
 This record store sells everything from vinyl and cassette tapes to games and movies.
 You can browse the impressive collection of classic punk rock albums or reach out to the knowledgeable and friendly staff to help you find even the most obscure pieces of media.

-Finally, no list of things to do in Capitol Hill would be complete without mentioning the nightlife in the neighborhood.
+Finally, no list of things to do in this Seattle neighborhood would be complete without mentioning the nightlife in the neighborhood.
 For fans of bars with a speakeasy vibe, Needle & Thread is the perfect place to visit.
-You’ll enter through their sister bar called Tavern Law after using a vintage phone to unlock a door in the back corner.
-Once you’re inside, the world is your oyster because there’s no drink menu.
+You’ll enter through their sister bar called Tavern Law right next to Seattle University.
+After using a vintage phone to unlock a door in the back corner, you’re inside, and the world is your oyster because there’s no drink menu.
 You can just order whatever you like and the bartender will whip it up.